metamn/react/content/blog/on-design-systems-2/index.md

 I'm a developer who designs.
 An ideal pair designer.

-In 2015, I've rolled out my portfolio powered by a living styleguide.
+In 2015, I've rolled out my portfolio powered by a [living styleguide](http://metamn.io/v1/styleguide/).
 There were no design systems at that time &mdash; by the term coined.
-The rest was/is still the same.
+The rest was / is still [the same](http://metamn.io/beat/creating-a-styleguide-with-gulp/).

-Since then, I'm working in this novel domain.
+Since then, [I'm working](https://osequi.com/) in this novel domain.

 I produce unique looking websites and apps for progressive brands with the help of a handcrafted, tailor made, built-from-scratch, completely customizable design system.

 With a considerable investment yielding high rewards.

-I've analysed tens of other design systems; wrote articles; a mini-book / technical guide; learnt other languages and stacks to better understand the current theory and common practices; done four complete iterations on the code base; employed the result in a couple of real-life applications.
+I've [analysed](https://docs.google.com/spreadsheets/d/1Yn-fzRIfXcpFilQwjv62MC4yRCTQFaS2qhhtbnfohhg/edit?usp=sharing) other design systems; wrote [articles](http://metamn.io/beat/design-systems-are-a-cultural-challenge/); a [mini-book / technical guide](https://docs.google.com/document/d/1ukf5kDq7pHGnnExUstssu5Xtl-2yT3KxUp4XU8vvpzE/edit?usp=sharing); learnt [other languages](http://metamn.io/beat/clojure/) and stacks to better understand the current theory and common practices; done four complete iterations on the code base; employed the result in a couple of real-life applications.

 Today, in short, this custom-made design system / component library offers: